 If you want to compare individual battery models side-by-side, our battery Buyer’s Guide lets you select products and compare them based on efficiency, capacity, power, and more.

 Can you go off-grid with the Tesla Powerwall?

 Installing a solar-plus-storage system at your home is a great way to take control of your electricity bill, but it doesn’t mean that you’re completely disconnected from your utility.
 Going “off the grid” with solar batteries is actually a more expensive and complicated proposition than you might think.
 Most home batteries, including the Powerwall, only have enough capacity to store a few hours of electricity.
-If you want to make sure you can maintain power to your property for days at a time, you’ll need to install several Powerwall batteries together to increase your storage capabilities.
+If you want to make sure you can maintain power to your property for days at a time, you’ll need to install several Powerwall batteries together to increase your storage and usage capabilities.

 Where to buy the Tesla Powerwall

 The Tesla Powerwall battery is currently available online through Tesla’s website and through any solar and/or energy storage installation company that carries the Powerwall in their inventory.
 Adding energy storage technology to your home is a complicated process that requires electrical expertise, certifications, and knowledge of the best practices required to install a solar-plus-storage system correctly.

 A qualified EnergySage-approved company can give you the best recommendation about the Tesla home battery system and other energy storage options available to homeowners today.
 If you are interested in receiving competing installation quotes for solar and energy storage options from local installers near you, simply join the EnergySage Solar Marketplace today and indicate what products you’re interested in your profile’s preferences section.